iredmail/docs/en_US/faq/1-errors.md

    server, please list this sender address in iRedAPD config file `/opt/iredapd/settings.py`, parameter `ALLOWED_FORGED_SENDERS` like below:

+    !!! warning

+        With this setting, iRedAPD accepts all emails with this forged address from __ANY__ mail server.

 ```
 # Single address.
 ALLOWED_FORGED_SENDERS = ['user@domain.com']